winya/api-docs/_posts/android/0.5/README.md

 #### Build system

-The library uses the Gradle build system, and it is deployed as an AAR file.
+The Player SDK uses the Gradle build system, and it is deployed as an AAR file.
 The sample application also uses Gradle, you can build it using the provided gradle wrapper: `gradlew`

 #### Android API level